learning-zone/java-basics/README.md

 #### Q. Can there be an abstract method without an abstract class?
 Yes. because methods in an interface are also abstract. so the interface can be use to declare abstract method.

-#### Q. Can you declare an interface method static?
-Java 8 interface changes include static methods and default methods in interfaces.
-Prior to Java 8, we could have only method declarations in the interfaces.
-But from Java 8, we can have default methods and static methods in the interfaces.

 #### Q. Can we use private or protected member variables in an interface?
 The java compiler adds public and abstract keywords before the interface method and **public, static and final keyword** before data members automatically
 ```java